ndegheselle/MeNoisy-soundboard/readme.md

 ## Description

 Was suprised that there wasn't any major soundbox that allowed you to directly use a web url without having to download it.
-Well, figure that not impossible to play sound of your navigator in any audio output but that's hard to do reliably.
+Well, figure that's not impossible to play sound from your navigator to any audio output but that's hard to do reliably.

 Features :
 - Global system hotkeys